AgustaWestland AW139

-The AgustaWestland AW139, now known as the Leonardo AW139, is a 15-seat medium-sized twin-engined helicopter developed and produced by the Anglo-Italian helicopter manufacturer AgustaWestland (now part of Leonardo).
-It is marketed at several different roles, including VIP/corporate transport, military use, offshore transport, fire fighting, law enforcement, search and rescue, emergency medical service, disaster relief, and maritime patrol.
+The AgustaWestland AW139, now known as the Leonardo AW139, is a 15-seat medium-sized twin-engined helicopter developed and produced by the Italian helicopter manufacturer AgustaWestland, now part of Leonardo.
+It is marketed at several different roles, including VIP/corporate transport, military use, offshore transport, firefighting, law enforcement, search and rescue, emergency medical service, disaster relief, and maritime patrol.

-The AW139 was originally designed jointly by the Italian helicopter manufacturer Agusta and the American company Bell Helicopters, thus it was marketed as the Agusta-Bell AB139, but was redesignated as the AW139 after Bell withdrew from the project.
-In addition to AgustaWestland's manufacturing facilities in Italy and the United States, other companies are also involved in the programme, such as the Polish manufacturer PZL-Świdnik, which has produced hundreds of AW139 airframes, and HeliVert, a joint venture between AgustaWestland and Russian Helicopters, which has also established a production line inside Russia for the type.
-Having performed its maiden flight on 3 February 2001, the AW139 entered revenue service during 2003 and quickly proved itself to be a commercial success.
+The AW139 was designed jointly by the Italian helicopter manufacturer Agusta and the American company Bell Helicopters.
+It was marketed as the Agusta-Bell AB139, but was redesignated as the AW139 after Bell withdrew from the project.
+In addition to AgustaWestland's manufacturing facilities in Italy and the United States, other companies are involved in the programme, such as the Polish manufacturer PZL-Świdnik, which has produced hundreds of AW139 airframes, and HeliVert, a joint venture between AgustaWestland and Russian Helicopters, which has established a production line inside Russia for the type.
+Having performed its maiden flight on 3 February 2001, the AW139 entered revenue service in 2003 and quickly proved itself to be a commercial success.

-Many of the AW139 customers have been in the civilian sector; large fleets have been obtained by operators such as CHC Helicopter, Gulf Helicopters, and Weststar Aviation.
-Its performance has enabled it to become popular amongst operators supporting the offshore oil and gas industry.
-A dedicated militarised model, the AW139M, was also developed by AgustaWestland; it was first procured by the Italian Air Force, other military operators include the United States Air Force, which operates the MH-139 Grey Wolf model.
-The Japanese business Mitsui Bussan Aerospace has obtained an exclusive distribution agreement for the AW139 in the country.
-Over 1,100 rotorcraft had been sold by January 2021.
-The AW139 has been subsequently developed into the AW149, an enlarged medium-lift military-orientated rotorcraft.
+Many AW139 customers have been in the civilian sector.
+Large fleets have been obtained by operators such as CHC Helicopter, Gulf Helicopters, and Weststar Aviation.
+Its performance has made it popular amongst operators supporting the offshore oil and gas industry.
+A dedicated militarised model, the AW139M, was developed by AgustaWestland.
+It was first procured by the Italian Air Force.
+Other military operators include the United States Air Force, which operates the MH-139 Grey Wolf model.
+The Japanese business Mitsui Bussan Aerospace has obtained an exclusive distribution agreement for the AW139 in Japan.
+Over 1,200 rotorcraft had been produced by July 2024.
+The AW139 has been developed into the AW149, an enlarged medium-lift military orientated rotorcraft.

 Development

 Origins

-In 1997, the Italian helicopter manufacturer Agusta launched a programme to develop a replacement for the Bell Huey family of helicopters (which had been built in very large numbers by Bell Helicopter and under license by Agusta).
+In 1997, the Italian helicopter manufacturer Agusta launched a programme to develop a replacement for the Bell Huey family of helicopters, which had been built in very large numbers by Bell Helicopter and under license by Agusta.
 A potential market of 900 aircraft was predicted.
 In 1998, Bell and Agusta entered into an agreement setting up a joint venture, Bell/Agusta Aerospace Company (BAAC), to develop two aircraft: a conventional helicopter and a tiltrotor aircraft.
 These became the Bell/Agusta AB139 and Bell/Agusta BA609 respectively.
-Bell was to be the leading partner for the development of the BA609 while Agusta would be the lead partner for the AB139; it was intended for production, sales, and support to be shared.
+Bell was to be the leading partner for the development of the BA609 while Agusta would be the lead partner for the AB139.
+It was intended for production, sales, and support to be shared.